dedipresta/scala-crypto/README.md

 All Scala SHA-256 hash libraries rely on Java libraries, especially `java.security.MessageDigest` and thus cannot be used in the context of a `scala.js` application or library.
-Having a dependency free library allows to publish for other platforms than JVM and in addition to `scala.js` this library will be published to `scala-native` once support for Scala support for 2.12 and 2.13 will be available.
+Having a dependency free library allows to publish for other platforms than JVM and in addition to `scala.js` this library will be published to `scala-native` once support for Scala 2.12 and 2.13 will be available.